MacroMan/PHPTerminalHelper/README.md

+# Deprecated
+No longer maintained and not planning to update

 # TerminalHelper
 A helper utility for terminal written in PHP that gives very easy access to native escape sequences to allow changing of color and also control of the cursor and display modes